By Robbi Hess ~ Managing Editor Pet Calendar, Crimeless Cat Executive Story Editor, Chief Cat Herder

 Windows of opportunity

-In talking with Dr. Dunbar, Matt said he found out there are primary windows of development for puppies.
-“Between two weeks and ten weeks old, puppies are in learning mode and are wired to get potty trained and bite trained,” he explained.
+Dr. Dunbar was speaking at a seminar and Matt found out there are primary windows of development for puppies.
+“Between two weeks and ten weeks old, puppies are in learning mode and puppies are wired to be potty trained, chew trained (having bite inhibition), dog social and human socialized, ” he explained.
 “After that window puppies who don’t receive that training or human interaction don’t have that neurological wiring necessary to learn.
-They aren’t technically ‘brain-damaged’ but it takes longer to learn.”
+They are technically ‘brain-damaged’ but it takes longer to learn.”

 The evolution of the Nat Geo WILD series